jlchan/jlchan.github.io/_pages/about.md

 ## Research interests:

-Our group focuses on computational mechanics and the efficient numerical solution of partial differential equations.
+Our group focuses on computational mechanics and the efficient numerical solution of time-dependent partial differential equations.
 Recent work in this group has focused on provably stable and high order accurate methods for time-dependent wave propagation and fluid dynamics, as well as their efficient implementation on Graphics Processing Units (GPUs).

 We gratefully acknowledge the support of the NSF (DMS-1719818 and DMS-1712639) in making this work possible.

 ## Recent news:

+* September 2019: Jesse Chan gave a talk to the Computational and Applied Mathematics group at ORNL in Oak Ridge, TN.
 * August 2019: our paper ["Skew-symmetric entropy stable modal discontinuous Galerkin formulations"](https://arxiv.org/abs/1902.01828) was accepted to the Journal of Scientific Computing.
-* July 2019: Jesse Chan and Kaihang Guo present at USNCCM 2019 in Austin, TX.
+* July 2019: Jesse Chan and Kaihang Guo give talks at USNCCM 2019 in Austin, TX.
 * July 2019: our paper ["Efficient entropy stable Gauss collocation methods"](https://arxiv.org/abs/1809.01178) was accepted to the SIAM Journal on Scientific Computing.
-* July 2019: Jesse Chan presents at ICIAM 2019 in Valencia, Spain.
+* July 2019: Jesse Chan gave a talk at ICIAM 2019 in Valencia, Spain.
 * June 2019: Jesse Chan gave a talk at the R-STEM ConocoPhillips Applied Mathematics Program (AMP!).
-* June 2019: Jesse Chan presents at NAHOM 2019 in San Diego, CA
+* June 2019: Jesse Chan gave a talk at NAHOM 2019 in San Diego, CA.
 * May 2019: our preprint "A weight-adjusted discontinuous Galerkin method for wave propagation in coupled elastic-acoustic media" is available as an [arXiv preprint](https://arxiv.org/abs/1905.09145), and introduces a new provably stable high order DG methods for wave propagation in coupled acoustic-elastic media.
 As with previous weight-adjusted DG papers, the method is time-explicit, high order accurate, and applicable to sub-cell micro heterogeneities, anisotropic media, and curved meshes.
-* April 2019: Jesse Chan presents at the GMIG project review.
+* April 2019: Jesse Chan gave a talk at the GMIG project review.
 * April 2019: our preprint "A weight-adjusted discontinuous Galerkin method for the poroelastic wave equation: penalty fluxes and micro-heterogeneities" is available as an [arXiv preprint](https://arxiv.org/abs/1904.02578).
 We introduce provably stable high order DG methods for wave propagation in poroelastic media.
 Attractive features of the scheme include resolution of sub-cell micro-heterogeneities and simple upwind-like penalty flux terms.
 * February 2019: our preprint "Skew-symmetric entropy stable modal discontinuous Galerkin formulations" is as an [arXiv preprint](https://arxiv.org/abs/1902.01828).
 We construct DG formulations which retain entropy stability under relaxed quadrature accuracy, which are applicable to hybrid meshes with mixed element types.